 The Atlantic Provinces Hatchery Federation offers a scholarship of \$300 to a resident of the Atlantic Provinces who is admitted to the third or fourth year of the B.Sc.(Agr.) program and is enrolled in subjects that make poultry a major area of study.
-Interested students should write a letter of application to Mr. Herbert Jensen, Secretary, APHF, Agricultural Centre, Kentville, N.S.
-B4N 1J5.
+Interested students should write a letter of application to Mr. George Smith, Supervisor of Poultry, N.S.
+Dept. of Agriculture and Marketing, Box 550, Truro, N.S., B2N 5E3 no later than September 20.